DUI Defense Attorneys in Topeka, Kansas

 • Requirement to complete an alcohol class

-For a second offence, a DUI conviction is a Class A misdemeanor and will result in:
+A second DUI conviction is a Class A misdemeanor and will result in:

 • Jail time of between 90 days and one year (a good DUI defense lawyer will arrange for two consecutive days in jail with the remaining time spent under house arrest, doing community service, and on parole)